Simon-dl/Full_Math_CS_Guide/README.md

 **Partial Differential Equations (PDE):**

-   PDE's are used to in CS for optimization and ML for algorithms, there are many useful PDE in other fields as well.
+   PDE's are used in CS for optimization and ML for algorithms, it has many uses in other fields as well.

   Intro to PDE's